IntersectMBO/credential-manager/doc/read-the-docs-site/background/credentials.rst

   withdrawn, enforcing time limits, and much more.
 * Via the datum, they can be associated with supplemental information, which can be used for identity verification.
-* They can have failsaves built into them to allow recovery of the credential if auxilliary data such as private keys are compromised.
+* They can have failsafe options built into them to allow recovery of the credential if auxillary data such as private keys are compromised.

 However, they also have several disadvantages: